Thursday 3 May 2018, 15.30 - 16.45

 - Professor Andrew Crouch, Deputy Vice-Chancellor – Academic, University of the Witwatersrand, South Africa

-- Emanuela Di Gropello, Manager, Human Development and Corporate Programs, World Bank Group, USA
+- Emanuela di Gropello, Manager, Corporate and Human Development Unit, Independent Evaluation Group (IEG), World Bank Group, USA